TThe struggle of friendship vs relationship

 1 > 10

-Friendship is a white rose; relationship is a red rose.
-The colour doesn’t change the fact they are both roses.
+Friendship is a white rose; a relationship is a red rose.
+The colour doesn’t change the fact that they are both roses.

 The white and red complement each other in the big picture: difference leads to harmony when we are self-aware.